rafael-tonello/Variables-and-Streams-Server-VSS/README.md

     [ ] GetVar (vstp) is not returning error to client [ ] Websocket connections are not updating clients about var changes
 ## sugests and things to analyze
-    - Restfull and WebSocket API
     - Rename Controller to Business, Logic, core or core service (to analyze.
 It prevent confusing with MVC system)
-    - Paralel project (app server)
     - Move all code of main.cpp to a class
-    - Convert configs to a repository
+    - Convert configs system to a repository
-    - Tests for Services->Storage->VarSystemLib